hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1100
 After coffee, comes soba.
 Devine prepares soba for lunch with wasabi and TVP.
 We cook them in so little water that they absorb it all.
 It results in soba covered in a gooey secretion from the buckwheat that soba masters would probably shame us for, but whatever, it tastes delicious and there is no waste.
 Normally, cooked soba require a fresh water rinse or two.

-We've got 389 km (210 nm) left.
+We've got 457 km (247 nm) left.
 We've awakened Calcifer so we could motor through a calm to get past 130°W, where the wind is scheduled to return.
 There is a mean system forming a few days from now, and we don't want to be in it.
 We're done with storms chasing us.
 It is nice today, calm seas, warm sun and clear skies.
 We're sitting outside, getting some Vitamin D while trying to picture the outline of Vancouver Island in the distance.
 We see cloud patterns on the horizon that look like land, like mountains.
 It is too easy to trick our brains into believing there's actual land there, it's easy to warp our sense of space.
 We haven't seen land in 47 days, maybe it's easy to do because our brains long for the sight of land, for the shadows of great snowy peaks rising in the east.
 Soon, soon.
 In the meantime, we've got to watch for traffic.
 The Juan de Fuca Strait is a busy seaway, though after navigating the east coast of Japan I can't say that I'm too worried, instead of 100 targets on the radar, we'll get 20 at most.

 ##### 2020
 We reached 130°W and put Calcifer to sleep around 1600.
 A bank of fog rolled in, and right back out, we're glad it didn't decide to stick around as we are really enjoying the fair weather we've been having, it's like being fully awake.
 Fog dulls your senses.
 The wind is returning gradually, we are cruising along slowly.
 It's easy to sail with weak wind when there are no waves.
 Cruising at 4 kn with a full jib and double-reefed main.
 We don't have to keep it reefed but at this point in the trip we're just lazy, and besides, our speed is good.
-We've got 333 km (180 nm) left.
 Soon, we'll be aligned with the top of Vancouver Island.

 We are watching *The Incredibles 2* this evening, with some popcorn.
 A little treat is nice every now and then.
 We're going to watch it until our night shifts begin.
 Things should be smooth tonight, here's hoping we make good speed and get there soon.